Coarsening Causal DAG Models: Proofs for Results in the Main Text

-In line with the ordered Markov property, conditioning on any superset of the true parents is sufficient for these tests, provided it does not include descendants.
-The conditioning sets in items 1--3 are chosen to satisfy this: they include known predecessors in the partial order (which are guaranteed to contain the true parents of \(G^{\mathcal I}\)) without including descendants.
+In line with the ordered Markov property, conditioning on any superset of the true parents (excluding the candidate parent) is sufficient for these tests, provided it does not include descendants.
+The conditioning sets in items 1--3 are chosen to satisfy this: they include known predecessors in the partial order (specifically including the sibling part, which guarantees the set contains all true parents of \(G^{\mathcal I}\) other than the candidate) without including descendants.
 By coarse faithfulness, conditional independence among coarse variables correctly identifies edges in \(G'\).
 The algorithm terminates when \(\Pi = \Pi^{\mathcal I}\), at which point all edges have been identified.

 We have exhibited \Refine- and \IsEdge-oracles that depend only on the distributions \(\{f^I\}_{I\in\mathcal I}\) and satisfy the conditions of \Cref{def:oracles}.
 By \Cref{thm:completeness}, running \RePaRe with these oracles terminates and outputs exactly the interventional coarsening \(G^{\mathcal I}\).
 Therefore \(G^{\mathcal I}\) is identifiable under \Cref{asm:ivn-coarse}. \end{proof}